Harrison Bader Player Props: Yankees vs. Marlins

 Marlins Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the Marlins pitching staff ranks second in MLB.
+- The 9.6 strikeouts per nine innings put together by the Marlins pitching staff ranks first in the league.

-- The Marlins have the 15th-ranked team ERA among all MLB pitching staffs (4.19).
+- The Marlins' 4.23 team ERA ranks 16th across all league pitching staffs.

-- The lefty's most recent appearance was on Saturday against the Texas Rangers, when he threw 5 1/3 innings, surrendering four earned runs while giving up six hits.
+- In his most recent outing on Sunday against the Texas Rangers, the right-hander went six innings, allowing four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.